Open Data Hub logo

 Verification

-• Confirm that the deployed model is shown in the Models and model servers section of your project, and on the Model Serving page of the dashboard with a checkmark in the Status column.
+• Confirm that the deployed model is shown on the Models tab for the project, and on the Model Serving page of the dashboard with a checkmark in the Status column.

 Additional resources